Konaya245/webappsec-enhance/README.md

       |   | Same-origin referrer to protect user privacy when making requests to other websites in line 8|
       |   | XSS filtering and prevent rendering page if attack detected in line 9|

-5. Added [logout.php](Enhanced/logout.php) which destroy sessions
+5. Added [logout.php](Enhanced/logout.php) which destroy sessions [zaidi]

-6. Included database with [db.php](Enhanced/db.php) with custom username & password
+6. Included database with [db.php](Enhanced/db.php) with custom username & password [hani]

-7. Disable file directory by removing 'Indexes' in httpd.conf (Options ~~Indexes~~ FollowSymLinks Includes ExecCGI)
+7. Disable file directory by removing 'Indexes' in httpd.conf (Options ~~Indexes~~ FollowSymLinks Includes ExecCGI) [hani][syamira]

-8. Prevent robots/indexers from crawling certain files (secret key .env file) and folders with [robots.txt](Enhanced/robots.txt)
+8. Prevent robots/indexers from crawling certain files (secret key .env file) and folders with [robots.txt](Enhanced/robots.txt) [zaidi]

-9. Shortened the URL is being implemented by creating .htacces file in htdocs to prevent any URL rewriting which can lead the attackers to make any changes to the folders.
+9. Shortened the URL is being implemented by creating .htacces file in htdocs to prevent any URL rewriting which can lead the attackers to make any changes to the folders. [hani][syamira]

     .htaccess file is shown below: